Kometa-Team/ImageMaid/README.md

 #### Plex Path

-The only required Option is the `Plex Path` Option which is the Plex Config Directory containing the servers Metadata including `Cache`, `Metadata`, and `Plug-in Support`.
+The only required Option is the `Plex Path` Option which is the Plex Config Directory containing the servers Metadata including `Cache`, `Metadata`, and `Plug-in Support` folders.

 To set the `Plex Path` for the run:

 * **Environment Variable:** `PLEX_PATH=C:\Plex Media Server`
 * **Shell Command:** `-p "C:\Plex Media Server"` or `--plex "C:\Plex Media Server"`
 * Will also check `/plex` relative to the base directory of the script if neither of the above are specified.